Chlor-alkali electrolysis

 Your advantage:

-• Elimination of time-consuming sampling
+- Elimination of complex sampling

-• Continuous monitoring of the H2SO4 concentration
+- Continuous monitoring of the H2SO4 -concentration

-• Corrosion prevention through effective drying
+- Corrosion prevention through effective drying

 Hydrochloric acid production